 Article II.
-Program Requirements and Procedures, Section 102.
+Program Requirements and Procedures

+Section 102.
 Eligible Projects

-The AHSC Program is designed to implement GHG emissions reductions through a reduction of vehicle miles traveled (VMT), or fewer and shorter auto-trips.
+The AHSC Program is designed to implement GHG emission reductions through a reduction of vehicle miles traveled (VMT), or fewer and shorter auto-trips.
 The AHSC Program will fund integrated land use and transportation projects supporting low-carbon transportation options.
-Promoting mode shift to low-carbon transportation will require strategies that link residential areas, major employment centers and other Key Destinations to accessible, reliable, affordable, safe and comfortable transit and active transportation options.
+Promoting mode shift to low-carbon transportation requires strategies that link residential areas, major employment centers and other Key Destinations to accessible, reliable, affordable, safe and comfortable transit and active transportation options.

 - (a) The Project Area is the area which encompasses transit, housing and destinations and is the area in which Project funds will be primarily focused.
 Each Project Area must: - (1) Be a contiguous area with no greater than a one (1.0) mile radius from any single point inside the parcel of the Affordable Housing Development.
 Projects that are made up of Scattered Sites must choose one point in one of the parcels of the applicant's choice. - (2) Include at least one Transit Station/Stop consistent with the requirements set forth in (c) or (d) below; and - (3) Include all AHSC-funded Sustainable Transportation Improvements and Transportation Related Amenities.
-AHSC-funded STI components (e.g., a bus-only lane, Transit Signal Priority, a bikeway, or sidewalk) may extend beyond the boundaries of the Project Area, but an entrance to the facility must be located inside the Project Area.
-If making an STI improvement to a fixed route transit route, there must be a Transit Station/Stop of that route within the Project Area, If making an STI improvement to a Flexible Transit Service, the service area must include the AHD. - (b) The AHSC Program includes three eligible Project Area Types as defined below: - (1) Transit-Oriented Development (TOD) Project Areas, - (2) Integrated Connectivity Project (ICP) Project Areas, and - (3) Rural Innovation Project Areas (RIPA).
+AHSC-funded STI components (e.g., a busonly lane, Transit Signal Priority, a bikeway, or sidewalk) may extend beyond the boundaries of the Project Area, but a pedestrian entrance to the facility must be located inside the Project Area.
+If making an STI improvement to a fixed route transit route, there must be a Transit Station/Stop of that route within the Project Area.
+If making an STI improvement to a Flexible Transit Service, the service area must include the AHD. - (b) The AHSC Program includes three eligible Project Area Types: 1) Transit-Oriented Development (TOD) Project Areas; 2) Integrated Connectivity Project (ICP) Project Areas, and 3) Rural Innovation Project Areas (RIPA).

-All projects, regardless of Project Area Type, must demonstrate VMT reduction through fewer or shorter vehicle trips or incentivize mode shift to transit use, bicycling or walking within transit areas, with an emphasis on integration of or development of affordable housing, and with an emphasis on providing Disadvantaged Community or Low-Income Community benefits.
+All projects, regardless of Project Area Type, must demonstrate VMT reduction through fewer or shorter vehicle trips or through mode shift to transit use, bicycling or walking within transit areas, with an emphasis on integrating or developing affordable housing, and with an emphasis on providing benefits to Disadvantaged Communities or Low-Income Communities.
 There are several differentiating requirements between each Project Area Type, as described below.